-- bedrock fracture sizes and orientations in relation to groundwater flow; - hydrology including: - ✓ the delineation of drainage basins, at appropriate scales (water bodies and watercourses), including intermittent streams, flood risk areas and wetlands, boundaries of the watershed and subwatersheds, overlaid by key project components; - ✓ hydrological regimes, including maximum and minimum monthly, seasonal and annual water flow (discharge) data; - ✓ flows or design peak flows - ✓ for each affected water body including the reservoir, the volume, maximum and minimum surface areas, bathymetry, maximum and minimum depths, seasonal water level fluctuations, residence time, type of substrate (sediments); and - ✓ seasonal surface water quality, including analytical results (e.g. water temperature, turbidity, pH, dissolved oxygen profiles) and interpretation for tributaries and water bodies. - any local and regional potable surface water resource; - any water used for recreational purposes; - sediment quality analysis for key sites; and - ice climate, including ice formation and thickness, ridging, breakup and movement. - 6.1.6.
-Geomorphology and sediment transport - existing sediment transport and erosion patterns - 6.1.7.
-Fish and fish habitat
+- all groundwater monitoring wells that may provide data relevant to the project including their location; - monitoring protocol for collection of existing groundwater and surface water data, including the location of all sampling sites and consideration of potential drinking water uses; - an appropriate hydrogeologic model for the project area, which discusses the hydrostratigraphy and groundwater flow systems; a sensitivity analysis will be performed to test model sensitivity to climatic variations (e.g. recharge) and hydrogeologic parameters (e.g. hydraulic conductivity); - groundwater and surface water quality, including lab analytical results for metals, major ions and physical parameters, including temperature, with the interpretation of results for any anomalous values and for potential contaminants of concern; - graphs or tables indicating the seasonal variations in groundwater levels, flow regime, and quality; - local and regional potable groundwater supplies and surface water resources, identifying baseline levels of naturally occurring contaminants, as well as contamination from previous industrial activities which could be mobilized by project activities, and describing their current use and potential for future use; - bedrock fracture sizes and orientations in relation to groundwater flow; - hydrology including: - the delineation of drainage basins, at appropriate scales (water bodies and watercourses), including intermittent streams, flood risk areas and wetlands, boundaries of the watershed and subwatersheds, overlaid by key project components; - ✓ hydrological regimes, including extreme flows (peak and low flows) and their variability on an inter-annual time scale, maximum and minimum monthly flows, and seasonal and annual water flow (discharge) data: - ✓ for each affected water body, a description of the intra and inter-annual variability of water flow patterns (magnitude, frequency, timing, duration, rate of change); - √ flows or design peak flows; - ✓ for each affected water body including the reservoir, the volume, maximum and minimum surface areas, bathymetry, maximum and minimum depths, seasonal water level fluctuations, residence time, type of substrate (sediments); and - ✓ seasonal surface water quality, including analytical results (e.g. water temperature, turbidity, pH, dissolved oxygen profiles, mercury, methylmercury, nutrients, trace elements and other contaminants of concern) and interpretation for tributaries and water bodies. - any water used for recreational purposes; - sediment quality analysis for key sites; and - ice regime, including ice formation, spatial extent, thickness winter conditions, spring breakup and ice clearance.

+6.1.6.
+Geomorphology and sediment transport